open-contracting/deploy/docs/use/kingfisher-process.rst

    .. code-block:: bash

-      sudo -u deployer /opt/kingfisher-process/load.sh --source moldova_covid19 --note "Added by NAME" --compile --check /home/USER/local-load/moldova-2020-04-07
+      sudo -u deployer /opt/kingfisher-process/load.sh --source moldova --note "Added by NAME" --compile --check /home/USER/local-load/moldova-2020-04-07

+   If the data source is not the same as for an existing spider, add the ``--force`` flag.

    If loading data from the Data Registry, omit the ``--compile`` and ``--upgrade`` flags.

-   If you don't need to check for structural errors, omit the ``--check`` flag.
+   If you don't need structural checks, omit the ``--check`` flag.
 For a description of all options, run:

    .. code-block:: bash